logo

 Biography

-I received my BSc degree in electromechanical engineering from the University of Resita, Romania in 1995, and my MSc and PhD degrees in electrical engineering from 'Politehnica' University of Timisoara, Romania in 1996 and 2001 respectively.
+I received my BSc degree in electromechanical engineering from the University of Resita, Romania in 1995, and my MSc in Power Electronics and Drives and PhD degrees in Electrical Engineering from 'Politehnica' University of Timisoara, Romania in 1996 and 2001 respectively.

 From 1996 to 1999, I was with Bee Speed, Timisoara, Romania (full time and part time), involved in the design, execution, commissioning and maintenance of electrical equipment based on power converters, where I acquired valuable practical industrial experience.